Licensed social worker jobs in Fayetteville, NC - 75 jobs

 Strong interpersonal skills, with the ability to effectively communicate within a multidisciplinary setting.

-Must accept travel and working conditions assigned.
+Accept travel and working conditions as assigned.

 Minimum of twelve hours of continuing education annually.